brilliomsinterop/corefx/README.md

 explains our OSS strategy and road map in more detail.

 Today, the repository contains the following components:
+This repository contains the class libraries for .NET Core.
+This is a work in progress, and does not currently contain the entire set of libraries that we plan on open sourcing.
+Make sure to watch this repository in order to be notified as we make changes to and expand it.
+Check out this [blog post] that explains our OSS strategy and road map in more detail.

+Today, the repository contains the following components:
+This repository contains the class libraries for .NET Core.
+This is a work in progress, and does not currently contain the entire set of libraries that we plan on open sourcing.
+Make sure to watch this repository in order to be notified as we make changes to and expand it.
+Check out this [blog post] that explains our OSS strategy and road map in more detail.

+Today, the repository contains the following components:
+This repository contains the class libraries for .NET Core.
+This is a work in progress, and does not currently contain the entire set of libraries that we plan on open sourcing.
+Make sure to watch this repository in order to be notified as we make changes to and expand it.
+Check out this [blog post] that explains our OSS strategy and road map in more detail.

+Today, the repository contains the following components:
+This repository contains the class libraries for .NET Core.
+This is a work in progress, and does not currently contain the entire set of libraries that we plan on open sourcing.
+Make sure to watch this repository in order to be notified as we make changes to and expand it.
+Check out this [blog post] that explains our OSS strategy and road map in more detail.

+Today, the repository contains the following components:
 * **Microsoft.Win32.Primitives**.
 Provides common types supporting the implementation of Win32-based libraries.

 * **Microsoft.Win32.Registry**.
 Provides support for accessing and modifying the Windows Registry.